ferdicoder/data-analysis-portfolio/README.md

-This portfolio comprises several projects from small scale analysis of datasets to extensive analysis and transformation of the raw data.
+This portfolio comprises several projects from small scale analysis of datasets to extensive transformation of the raw data to usable insights.